larsenjohn/herebyaccident/_posts/2016-04-28-simple-sass.md

 ## Indenting

 Probably the easiest way to start, and one of the most intuative aspects of SASS is you can indent *any* of your styles just like media queries which is really handy.
+Like so:

 	#new-id {
       .some-class {